0kp-temp/InterviewTask/README.md

 5. Instrumented tests for Room database and Retrofit service (endpoint invoke)
 6. Dependency Injection using Dagger Hilt
 7. Retrofit2 with Moshi for network calls
-8. Project uses latest stable Kotlin version along with KSP instead of Kapt
+8. Project uses latest stable KSP with Kotlin instead of Kapt

 *Did not use Jetpack Compose because for the past year I have been working on View only projects.